Black God, White Devil: Production

 Glauber Rocha was 25 years old when he wrote and began to direct the film.

-Its filming took place on Monte Santo and Canudos, Bahia lasting from June 18, 1963 to September 2, 1963.
+Its filming took place on Monte Santo and Canudos, Bahia lasting from June 18, 1963, to September 2, 1963.

-In the scene where we see Manoel (Geraldo Del Rey) carrying a huge stone over his head while climbing Monte Santo on his knees, Del Rey insisted on carrying a real stone that weighted over 20 kilos - something that worried Rocha.
+In the scene where we see "Manoel" (Geraldo Del Rey) carrying a huge stone over his head while climbing Monte Santo on his knees, Del Rey insisted on carrying a real stone that weighted over 20 kilos - something that worried Rocha.
 After the shooting, Del Rey had to take 2 days off, due to fatigue.

 During the dubbing of the sound, Othon Bastos performed three voices.
-Besides dubbing himself as Corisco, he performed the voice for Lampião (whom Corisco had "incorporated") and also dubbed Sebastião, the black God, even though Lídio Silva played the character on screen.
+Besides dubbing himself as "Corisco", he performed the voice for "Lampião" (whom "Corisco" had "incorporated") and also dubbed "Sebastião", the black God, even though Lídio Silva played the character on screen.

+Release

+The film was released on DVD in North America for the first time by Koch-Lorber Films.

+A 4K restoration had its world premiere at the 2022 Cannes Film Festival, at the Cannes Classics section.

 Reception

 Critical reception

-Film review aggregator Rotten Tomatoes reported an approval rating of 100%, based on 15 reviews, with a rating average of 8.5/10.
+Film review aggregator Rotten Tomatoes reported an approval rating of 100%, based on 15 reviews, with a rating average of 8.3/10.

 A. H. Weiler from The New York Times praised the film, calling it "Simple, black-and-white, more arresting as a shocking polemic than as memorable drama."
 Ted Shen from The Chicago Reader wrote, "The fusion of European and Afro-Brazilian elements--dialogue, exquisite black-and-white images, and music by Villa-Lobos--is startlingly original and poetical in conveying the hope and despair of the oppressed."
 Time Out Magazine praised the film's style as being "somewhere between folk ballad and contemporary myth, since the references to Brazilian history and culture are pervasive and fairly opaque to the uninitiated".

-Awards
+Awards and nominations

-The film was nominated for the Palme d'Or at the 1964 Cannes Film Festival, but failed to win.
+The film was nominated for the Palme d'Or at the main competition of the 1964 Cannes Film Festival.
 It was also selected as the Brazilian entry for the Best Foreign Language Film at the 37th Academy Awards, but was not accepted as a nominee.

 In 2015 it was voted number 2 on the Abraccine Top 100 Brazilian films list.